vignetteapp/vignette/README.md

 ## Commercial Use

-Commercial usage on a corporate setting is prohibited.
-Please get in touch with us if you want to use holotrack for your company.
+Vignette is under GPLv3 so that means you are allowed to use it as long it is within the boundaries of GPL - this also means any kind of commercial use is prohibited.
+If you want to distribute Vignette commercially, contact Ayane Satomi (Capuccino) personally through her email for a negotiation.